JanOnBread/dwp-placement/README.md

 You can first choose to delete a note by ID or to delete all notes

-- by all: Delete all notes within our database.
+- **By all**: Delete all notes within our database.
 A pop up message will appear confirming you want to choose this option as this can't be undone.
-- by id: Delete a note based on it's id
+- **By id**: Delete a note based on it's id

 ### _Log from server box_